squidfunk/mkdocs-material/docs/browser-support.md

 </figure>

   [^1]:
-    The data was collected from [caniuse.com] in January 2022 and is primarily based on browser support for [custom properties], [mask images] and the [:is pseudo selector] which are not completely polyfillable.
+    The data was collected from [caniuse.com] in January 2022, and is primarily based on browser support for [custom properties], [mask images] and the [:is pseudo selector] which are not entirely polyfillable.
+Browsers with a cumulated market share of less than 1% were not considered, but might still be fully or partially supported.

 Note that the usage data is based on global browser market share, so it could in fact be entirely different for your target demographic.
 It's a good idea to